heyoka/faxe-docs/docs/nodes/data_collection/modbus.md

 The modbus node
 =====================

-Pull data via modbus tcp, supported read functions are :
+Read data via **modbus tcp**, supported read functions are :
 ['coils', 'hregs', 'iregs', 'inputs', 'memory']

-Reading can be done periodically (if `every` is given) and/or via a trigger.
+Reading can be done periodically (if `every` is given) and/or via a trigger (incoming value).

-Read multiple values with possibly different functions at once
+Read multiple values with possibly different functions at once.

+The node will optimize reading by treating contiguous values as one reading var.
+Normally the node will open one connection for every variable (after read optimization is applied).
+The maximum number of connections can be set with the `max_connections` option.

 If the `align` property is set, the nodes's read times will be truncated to the every property (For example, if the node is started at 12:06 and the every property is 5m then the next read will occur at 12:10, then the next at 12:15 and so on, instead of 12:06, 12:11 and so on).

-Example
+Examples
 -------
 ```dfs